 INSTALLATION OF WORK MUST BE DONE DURING THE TIMES PROVIDED.
 ANY WORK NOT INSTALLED DURING THAT TIME WILL NOT BE ACCEPTED UNDER ANY CIRCUMSTANCE.

 Loading & Hanging - The Gallery can be accessed through the front lobby of the Art Center.
 Caution: It is encouraged to move your car from the street immediately after unloading you work.
 That Gallery is not responsible for traffic violations and/or towing.
-The center-point in the Gallery is 58 inches and should be used as center-point for all work hung on the walls.
-Here’s a quick rule of them when trying to find where to place the nail/screw/pin:

 "Hanging art to the correct height" formula:

 1. Measure up from the floor - 58" or whatever "center" you are using.
 (The gallery uses 58”)

 2. Subtract 1/2 of the height of the art work from the 58".